wagtail/bakerydemo/readme.md

 ## Testing Content-Security-Policy compliance in Wagtail

-Bakerydemo is set up in such a way that it can be used to test [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) compliance in Wagtail.
+Bakerydemo is set up in such a way that it can be used to test [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) compatibility in Wagtail.
 It uses [django-csp](https://django-csp.readthedocs.io/en/latest/index.html) to generate the appropriate [CSP HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

-By default, `django-csp` is not enabled since Wagtail isn't fully compliant yet.
+By default, `django-csp` is not enabled since Wagtail isn't fully compatible yet.
 Set the `CSP_DEFAULT_SRC` environment variable in your `.env` file to set the default policy.
 An example can be found in `.env.example`.

 ### Ownership of demo content